 - Also a canvas print can hang in a semi-humid environment, such as a bathroom.

 - With a canvas print you can have a larger print on your wall.
 As you’re not losing space to mount board and framing.
 Also you’re viewing a canvas without a frame getting in the way.
 Thus creating a seamless feeling to the printed scene before you.

 Finally overall there are many benefits to printing your artwork and photos on canvas.
 If you haven’t tried it before, it’s certainly worth looking into.
 It comes down to personal taste and which images you think will work best.
 Canvas printing might work for some of your images, but not all of them.
 Also if you’re an artist or photographer looking to sell your images as fine art canvas prints, you have to consider your customers.
 It’s worth speaking to your customers and getting some valued feedback.

 Don’t forget at The Artists Print Room we offer print proofs/ test prints.
-So you can try your artworks and photos as prints, before you order a large canvas print.
+So you can try your artworks and photos as canvas prints, before you order a large canvas print.

 To place your print proof order click here